Osteoporosis

 • a stooped posture

-• bone fractures occur much more easily than expected.
+• a bone fracture that occurs much more easily than expected .

 Genetics and some lifestyle choices such as sitting down for prolonged periods, consuming too much alcohol and tobacco can also increase your chances of getting osteoporosis.